nigaralizada9/Fraud_Detection/README.md

 ##FEATURE ENGINEERING
-Methods of Feature engineering:
-IQR,LOF method for identifyng and handling outlier Feature scaling of numerical columns
+Methods of Feature engineering: test train split method : Stratified K fold method IQR,LOF method for identifyng and handling outlier Encoding method: One hot encoding
-Encoding of categorical columns

 MODELS USED IN THIS PROJECT: